 Following a healthy cyber hygiene routine is essential to maintain the security posture of an organization.
 Although many organizations are aware of how cyber hygiene is crucial to safeguard their network, there are still some misbeliefs revolving around this topic.
 These myths and misconceptions serve as a shortcoming for IT administrators, hindering them from achieving healthy cyber hygiene practices.
-Let us have a quick look at the top 5 misbeliefs of cyber hygiene and eliminate these weak spots.
+Healthy cyber hygiene practice can be achieved by patching vulnerabilities using a patch management solution.
+Let us have a quick look at the top 5 Cyber Security Myths and eliminate these weak spots.

 1) “Endpoints are well protected using strong antivirus software.”